When Are MN Property Taxes Due

 How Is Property Tax Calculated In Minnesota?

 Property taxes in Minnesota are based on the value of your property and the tax rate set by your local government.
 The value of your property is determined by a county assessor who conducts a market analysis and assesses the value of your home.

 This value is then multiplied by the tax rate to determine your property tax bill.
 The tax rate for each jurisdiction (city, county, school district) is set by their respective governing bodies and can vary from year to year.
-This means that your property taxes may change each year depending on the changes in tax rates.

-What Happens If You Miss the Deadline?
+What Happens If You Miss The Deadline?
 Consequences Of Late Payment

 If you miss the deadline for filing and paying your taxes, it could end up costing you more money in penalties and interest.
 The amount of penalty you will have to pay depends on the type of penalty incurred, such as a late filing or late payment penalty.

 For example, if you do not pay your taxes by April 15th, then an additional 4% of the tax not paid will be added as a penalty.
 This percentage increases if you still have not paid after 180 days.
-Additionally, if you fail to file your return by October 15th, then a 5% penalty will be added on top of any taxes owed.

-For taxpayers who underpaid their estimated taxes, there is also a penalty that can be determined by filling out Schedule M15.
 It is important to note that these penalties can be abated, or canceled if you have a reasonable cause for not filing or paying on time.

 However, if the Tax Revenue Department determines that your failure to pay was due to negligence or intentional disregard of the law, then a 10% penalty will be added on top of any additional tax assessed.
-It is always best to file and pay your taxes on time to avoid these costly penalties and interest charges.

 Read Also: What Is A Per Capita Tax? | An Informative Guide